joncain/pyr-setup/README.md

 is not a stand-alone project.
 It is intended to be checked out next to `pyr` and even copied into your `pyr` directory during the setup process.

-It is highly likely this will be a fairly interactive process due to issues with migrations and gem dependencies.
+It is highly likely this will be an interactive process due to issues with migrations and gem dependencies.
 But, the intent is to remove as much of the complexity and as many of the environmental issues as possible.